-Historically, there have been some large monetary awards for individuals filing claims for alienation of affection and criminal conversation claims can be substantial, but that only benefits an injured spouse if the third party has assets that might pay such a hefty award.
-An experienced attorney can help you analyze the details and determine if there is a cost-benefit in seeking these claims.
-However, seeking a large monetary settlement is not the only reason innocent spouses file claims for alienation and/or criminal conversation.
-Sometimes filing, or even the threat of filing, these claims can help negotiate a more favorable settlement in a pending divorce action.
+Monetary damages for alienation of affection and criminal conversation claims can be substantial, but only if the third party has assets to pay such a large award.
+An experienced attorney can help you analyze the details of your case and help you do a cost-benefit analysis to determine if it is worthwhile seeking these claims.
+Seeking a monetary gain is not the only reason a spouse may file a claim for alienation or criminal conversation.
+Sometimes filing actions for these claims can help negotiate a more favorable settlement in a pending divorce action.

 Daphne Edwards and her family law team can help you navigate through all your family law issues, including alienation of affection and criminal conversation claims.
 Focusing exclusively on divorce and family law matters for more than two decades, Daphne is a formidable opponent and aggressive trial lawyer.
 She and her team handle complex divorce matters, including custody, property settlement, and alimony.
 She provides comprehensive and individualized guidance throughout the Research Triangle.
 If you have questions or need a skilled attorney to assist you in your family law matter, contact Daphne Edwards Family Law at (919) 823-5505 for a consultation.